AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Damage and Death.md

 ## Damage and Loss of Hit Points

 While both of these terms results in their current hit points going down, a key difference is that damage can be resisted, while loss of hit points cannot, with the second being that temporary hit points do not protect from loss of hit points.
 Damage is the more common of the two, and can be caused by almost anything.
 The damage types are as follows:

-- Acid - chemical damage
+* Physical: ^542f8c
-- Bludgeoning - the knocking of a hard material against a creature
+	* Bludgeoning - the knocking of a hard material against a creature
+	* Piercing - a sharp focused blow able to go through a target
+	* Slashing - sharp objects cutting through the target
+* Elemental: ^af021a
+	* Acid - chemical damage
-- Cold - a cold change of temperature
+	* Cold - a cold change of temperature
-- Fire - a hot change of temperature
+	* Fire - a hot change of temperature
-- Force - a hard nonsolid energy most often exerted to move the target
-- Lightning - electrocution damage
+	* Lightning - electrocution damage
-- Necrotic - disintegration of the body
-- Piercing - a sharp focused blow able to go through a target
-- Poison - biotic damage caused by harming the creature's systems
+	* Necrotic - biotic damage caused by harming a creature's systems
+* Kinetic - a strong vibrational force
-- Psychic - damage dealt to the mind of the target
+* Sensory - overload to the senses of the target, be it sight, hearing or cognition
-- Radiant - caused by extreme blinding light or dark, causing a sensory overload
-- Slashing - sharp objects cutting through the target
-- Thunder - caused by extreme loud sounds causing a sensory overload

 Creatures can be: weak, resistant or immune to certain damage types, as described in their racial / class / items page or creature stats page.